-There is no absolute legal right to have an independent witness or a lawyer present during questioning.
-However, the courts have decided that a lawyer should be allowed to be present if requested by the suspected person and the interrogation should be delayed a reasonable time for the suspect to try to get legal advice.
-In Tasmania, there is a right to communicate with a friend, relative or legal practitioner (s6, Criminal Law (Detention and Interrogation) Act 1995 (Tas)).
+There is no absolute legal right to have an independent witness or a lawyer present during questioning – but in Tasmania you are generally entitled to have a lawyer present.
+The courts have decided that police must tell the arrested person that they have a right to communicate.
+In addition, any police questioning must be delayed a reasonable time for the suspect to try to get legal advice.
+In Tasmania, there is a legislated right to communicate with a friend, relative or legal practitioner (s6, Criminal Law (Detention and Interrogation) Act 1995 (Tas)).

 The denial of access to a lawyer, in some circumstances, may lead a judge to exercise their discretion in rendering a confession inadmissible if they think that this denial amounts to unfair treatment of the accused.

-Further, the Tasmanian Police Standing Orders say that a person should be given access to a lawyer.
-These standing orders are a set of recommendations from the Commissioner of Police to police concerning proper procedures.
-Although these are not legally enforceable rules and are only a general guide of the appropriate standard of propriety a judge may exercise a discretion to exclude a confession if there has been a breach of these rules.
-Failure to warn a suspect of their right to remain silent is regarded as a serious breach and has warranted the exercise of this discretion on occasions.
+The Tasmania Police Manual confirms and supports the requirements of the law.
+Failure to warn a suspect of their right to remain silent is regarded as a serious breach and has warranted the exercise of the court’s discretion to exclude evidence obtained in interview on occasions.
 However, a breach of these rules will not in itself always result in exclusion of this evidence.

 Children are in a special position.
 Police Standing Orders say that they should not be questioned without a parent or guardian present, or failing that, a child welfare officer.
 Police should attempt to contact an appropriate adult.
 If this procedure is not followed the admissibility of any statement, confession or admission may later be challenged in court.